rondiamond/Reduxion-iOS/README.md

 [**Introducing "Reduxion iOS"**](https://medium.com/p/6e1cdf5d7570/)  (Medium.com)

 ### TL;DR
-Easy-to-implement Unidirectional Data Flow for iOS apps, with added features:
+Easy-to-implement, best-practice Unidirectional Data Flow for iOS apps, featuring:
 - Loosely-coupled layers for View / Business Logic / Services / Data
 - Composable business logic, in single-responsibility units
 - Designed for unit testability (TDD/BDD)
 - Ability to switch entire application from real to mock services using one line of code
 - Ability to easily persist & recall the entire state of the application

-*[blah blah blah]*

-intended to be a best-practice

-[Reduxion features]

-(based on Redux)

 ~